Areej Huniti

 In my collaborative work with Huniti Goldox, an artist duo focused on collective imagining and reimagining, we delve into water, mythology and the interrelation of natural elements to engage with both present-day realities and historical narratives.
 Over five years of research across diverse sites including Amman, Tunis, Albania, and Leipzig, our work has taken form through films, installations, and workshops that challenge dominant geopolitical narratives, positioning water bodies and landscapes as contested sites of resistance shaped by political systems, societal transitions and structural violence.

-As part of Golo Besmlah, we worked on rehabilitating a public garden by reintroducing native species, alongside organising exhibitions and workshops that emphasize ecological regeneration.
-Currently, we are involved in a project supporting food sovereignty in Gaza as a way to confront the violent extraction of resources, land grabbing and the destruction of agricultural livelihoods.
+As part of Golo Besmlah, together with Noura Al Khasawneh, we worked on rehabilitating a public garden by reintroducing native species, alongside organising exhibitions and workshops that emphasise ecological regeneration.
+Currently we are involved in a project supporting food sovereignty in Gaza with the Arab Group for the Protection of Nature, as a way to confront the violent extraction of resources, land grabbing and the destruction of agricultural livelihoods.